lilahagen/essays/OTHELLO.md

 *Sing all a green willow must be my garland*. </br>
 *Let nobody blame him, his scorn I approve.* </br>

+.ve-media wc:V-Urbanova-Othello_(3).jpg width="60%" right

 Nay, that’s not next.
 Hark, who is ’t that knocks? </br>

 *<p style="color:mediumpurple; background-color:lavender">* The way that Desdemona continues to interrupt her singing, and even messes up the lyrics ("Nay, that's not next"), humanizes her, because it shows that she is vulnerable and not immune to making mistakes.
 This undermines her image as a naive, untouchable, and idealized woman, and Shakespeare purposely interjects impefections to remind us that no woman has a single facet to her identity.